joshuajonah/feincms_grid/README.md

 1. Install Foundation 5 and be sure it is working properly before getting into this package.
 2. Add `'feincms_grid'` to your `INSTALLED_APPS` setting.
+3. Add `FEINCMS_GRID_TOTAL_COLUMNS` to your settings if you want to override the total column amount (default is 12).

 ###Configuration

 Just subclass `GridContent` when creating a content type:

+    from feincms_grid.models import GridContent

     class RawTextContent(GridContent):
         content = models.TextField()